trigg/DiscordOverlayLinux/README.md

 ## Discord Overlay for Linux

-A QT/X11 (much to my distress) browser window to overlay Discord activity over the screen.
+A QT browser window to overlay Discord activity over the screen.

 ## Dependencies